Your customers are your business. Without them, even the most fantastic, life-changing product will get no sales.

 7. Give them custom packaging

-We’ve written about how much packaging influences a customer’s experience (link to that page).
+We’ve written about how much packaging influences a customer’s experience.
 But it can increase their loyalty to your online shop, too.

 30% of the consumers in a recent survey said they are more likely to order again if their package came in a custom-printed box.
 Big spenders are particularly influenced by this: The more someone spends on online shopping per month, the more likely they are to be influenced by the box.